We provide encouragement for the creative minds of today and tomorrow

-with the “Gerhard and Lore Kienbaum Foundation” which was founded in 1994 and aims to advance especially outstanding university graduates and postgraduates in economics and business sciences.
+- through the “Gerhard and Lore Kienbaum Foundation” founded in 1994, which focuses on outstanding university graduates and post-graduates in economics

-with our support for the initiative “InCharge for the next generation”, which fights youth unemployment in Europe and promotes the integration of young people granted asylum into the German labor market (www.incharge.jobs).
+- through our commitment to the “InCharge for the next generation” initiative against youth unemployment in Europe and the integration of young asylum seekers into the German labor market

 - through our involvement with Operation Leap Forward, which develops and encourages those with chronic illnesses through training and employment

 We support the virtual university Kiron, which offers young refugees both on-line and on-site study opportunities coupled with a mentoring program.
 The “Kiron emPower” program also offers students psychosocial counseling or refers them to other professional services.
 Kienbaum supports Kiron’s innovative and social approach and assists it in nurturing ideas by ensuring that an appropriate team is in place.
 We do all this on three levels: direct support in the recruitment of new employees, development of a future-oriented recruiting process and one-on-one mentoring for refugee students.

 By encouraging artists through Kienbaum Artists’ Books, we have been working in close collaboration with Snoeck Publishing since 2007 to help selected artists produce an “artwork in book format.”
 Through dialog with the artists, carefully curated books are presented that significantly expand the audience for their work.
 Book projects completed to date include: Thomas Zitzwitz (Moleskine orangée, 2007), David Reed (Rock Paper Scissors, 2009), Jorinde Voigt (Botanic Garden Code, 2011), Klaus Merkel (hornbook, 2014) and Ingrid Calame (Being Born, 2016).

 - through our commitment to the traditional handball club VfL Gummersbach